 “Despite the challenges of our geographic location, Scotland has a tremendous amount of solar power opportunity.

-“We’ve installed sophisticated metering equipment to allow accurate measurements to be taken.
+“We also installed sophisticated metering equipment to enable accurate measurements.
 If the panels perform as hoped, it will be an exciting step forward in the decarbonisation of Scottish Water’s assets.”

 How bifacial solar panels work

 Bifacial panels work by generating electricity when sunlight strikes either side of the panel.
-Most of the electricity is generated when the light hits the top of the pane.
-However as both sides of the panel are capable of generating electricity, any light that bounces off the ground and hits the back of the panel generates electricity too.
+Most electricity is generated when light hits the top of the panel.
+However any light that bounces off the ground and hits the back of the panel generates electricity too.

 The scheme will cut the site’s carbon footprint by 177 tonnes of CO2 each year – the equivalent of offsetting around 580,000 miles from an average car.

-Electric vehicle charging points have also been installed to support the transition of Scottish Water’s fleet of vans away from fossil fuels to clean energy.
+Electric vehicle charging points were also installed to support the move of Scottish Water’s fleet of vans away from fossil fuels.